Peer to Peer Climate Finance

 The most relevant carbon market for the purposes of this paper was the Clean Development Mechanism (CDM) under the Kyoto Protocol.
 It was introduced into the negotiations by the Bill Clinton administration and brought to life by the European Unions’ emission trading system.
 By this design a handful of millionaire board members and CFO’s of fossil fuel corporations with operations in Europe had the final say on deciding which projects would receive funding.
 Their investment decisions were restricted by the rules developed by technocrats in the UNFCCC secretariat in Bonn, Germany.
 The CDM operated via the issuance of commodity certificates traded in financial exchanges.
 Accordingly, it allowed for a variety of gigantic financial scams and frauds.

 The user-experience for a potential seller in this market was as nightmarish as it sounds.
-While it took a similar level of “proposalism” as regular grant funding, it also required a whole new layer of other hoops and symbolic acts to put an offer out on this marketplace.
-Transaction costs for upfront paperwork alone would usually exceed 100'000 USD for a minimum viable project.
+While it took a similar level of “proposalism” as regular public grant funding, it also required a whole new layer of other hoops and symbolic acts to put an offer out on this marketplace.
+Transaction costs for upfront paperwork alone would usually exceed 100'000 USD for a minimum viable project, three times that much if it was a project type that wasn’t on offer already.
 Making things worse, income streams to successful project developers were erratic and unpredictable, as prices were determined by a chaotic system of national regulations, climate goals and even seasonal weather in Europe.

 So far, the only “fundamental” change between the new market mechanisms and the CDM is a symbolic act to be performed by the developing country’s national governments known as “corresponding adjustments”.
 The first time this act will be performed is between 2030 and 2034.
-The corresponding adjustments will create a database entry at the UNFCCC and do thus not count towards the voluntary goals set by the host country with no further consequences foreseen.
+The corresponding adjustments will create a database entry at the UNFCCC towards the nationally determined contribution set by the host country and the buyer country.

-While this understanding of what constitutes a “market” based approach or fundamental change may have appeared reasonable for the neoliberal boomers in the Clinton administration, it is utterly out of touch with both the realities of the early 3rd millenium and the understanding of what constitutes a market for internet natives.
+While this understanding of what constitutes a “market” based approach may have appeared reasonable for the neoliberal boomers in the Clinton administration, it is utterly out of touch with both the realities of the early 3rd millenium and the understanding of what constitutes a market for internet natives.

 In this paper, a “market” is understood to imply a multi-user online experience, enabling financial exchanges at low transaction cost while minimizing barriers to entry.
-Examples of successful implementations of internet based markets for private goods are eBay, AirBnb, Alibaba or Silk Road.
+Examples of successful implementations of internet based markets for private goods are eBay, Spotify, Roblox, Alibaba or Silk Road etc.

-The challenge ahead is to utilize such markets for a public good.
+The challenge ahead is to design such digital marketplaces for a public goods.

 Climate Finance

 Climate finance usually transfers cash prior to implementation, either as loans or grants, thus carrying the inherent risk of deliberate non-delivery after payment.
 To prevent such scams, the GCF requires a lengthy process of trust building by exchange of documents known as “accreditation” before any proposals can be submitted.
 This step alone excludes all potential applicants with less than a few million USD annual turnover.
-Except for a few fast-track accreditation for legacy actors such as the World Bank, accreditation takes several years.
+Public Sector Entities in the host countries are receiving support in doing the paperwork from international experts.
+Except for a few fast-track accreditation for legacy actors who shaped the logic of operation of such a fund — most noteably the World Bank, accreditation takes several years.

 On the other hand, the GCF is probably the most legitimate distribution mechanism for global public funding in history as of today.
 Being governed by the Parties to the Paris Agreement and requiring national governmental oversight for every project, it is as legitimate as it goes within the existing United Nations system.
 Without the infamous post national global direct democracy promised by internet advocates since the early days, a higher level of legitimacy seems impossible to achieve.
-This global legitimacy comes at the cost of speed and agility and opens the door to questionable influence for fossil-fuel exporting nation states.
-Smaller public climate finance institutions such as for example the German “NAMA Facility” have far lower legitimacy, which, as expected, lead to significant levels of nepotism in the distribution.
+This global legitimacy comes at the cost of speed and agility and opens the door to questionable influence for fossil-fuel exporting entities via captured nation states.

-Not least due to the decisions made in the accreditation process, the vast majority of the funds go through the very same old international development organisations as classical development aid, with the same type of overhead structure.
+Not least due to the decisions made in the accreditation process, the vast majority of GCF funds go through the very same old international development organizations as classical development aid, with the same type of overhead structure — if they go anywhere at all.
 Accordingly, a lot of potential impact is lost to corruption, often in the form of hidden administrative fees and long chains of subcontracting.
-It also supports the continued pilling up of “debt” owed by nation states who only marginally contributed to historic greenhouse gas emissions owed to nations who were the main drivers.
+It structurally also supports the continued pilling up of “debt” owed by nation states who only marginally contributed to historic greenhouse gas emissions owed to nations who were the main drivers.
 While developing countries demand an increase in “direct access” to the fund, the share of funds committed by the GCF directly to actors incorporated in a developing country remains below 10% of the portfolio, while the rest is intermediated via rich country institutions.

 Elements for New Market Mechanisms